 - b.
-The first baseman's glove or mitt must not be more than 13 inches long or 8 inches wide.
+The first base player's's glove or mitt must not be more than 13 inches long or 8 inches wide.
 The webbing shall not be constructed so as to form a net type of trap.
 The length measurement of any glove/mitt shall be from the bottom edge or heel straight up across the palm.
-The width measurement for the first baseman's mitt shall be from the center of the base section between the thumb and the first finger to the outside edge of the little finger.
-The crotch area for the first baseman's mitt shall not exceed 5 inches in length, $4\frac{1}{2}$ inches in width at the top and $3\frac{1}{2}$ inches at the base. - c.
-Every player except the catcher and first baseman is restricted to the use of a fielder's glove not more than 13 inches long nor more than 8 inches wide.
+The width measurement for the first base player's's mitt shall be from the center of the base section between the thumb and the first finger to the outside edge of the little finger.
+The crotch area for the first base player's's mitt shall not exceed 5 inches in length, 41⁄2 inches in width at the top and 31⁄2 inches at the base. - c.
+Every player except the catcher and first base player is restricted to the use of a fielder's glove not more than 13 inches long nor more than 8 inches wide.
 For the fielder's glove, the measurement shall be from the base of the inside seam of the first finger to the outside edge of the little finger.
-These measurements shall not exceed 53/4 inches in width at the top and 31/2 inches at the base.
+These measurements shall not exceed 53⁄4 inches in width at the top and 31⁄2 inches at the base.